joshkel/lua-presentation/notes.md

 ### Incompatible implementations

-Lua 5.3
+Lua 5.3 (and 5.2)

 * Integers (handled transparently)
 * Bitwise operators
 * UTF-8 support (previously available in libraries)

-Lua 5.2

 * `goto` (Lua has no `continue` statement) (Yes, goto is considered harmful.
-Lua's philosophy is "mechanisms instead of policies" - just like providing metatables, so you can implement prototypical or classical or whatever)
+Lua's philosophy is "mechanisms instead of policies" - just like providing metatables, so you can implement prototypical or classical or whatever.
+So, here, instead of building all that flow control into the language, they give you the tools to do continue, nested break, Python-style for/else, etc.)
 * Finalizers

+Bunch of other, smaller features.

 LuaJIT